wfjm/w11/doc/w11a_os_guide.md

           ti_w11 -tu<dn>,460k,break,xon @<oskit-name>_boot.tcl

     Notes:
-    - on `<dn>`, the serial device number
+    - the letter after `-tu` is either the serial device number, denoted as `<dn>`, or the letter `D` for auto-detection of Digilent boards with a FT2232HQ based interface.
+      - for Arty, Basys3 and Nexys4 board simply use `D`
-      - check with `ls /dev/ttyUSB*` to see what is available
+      - otherwise check with `ls /dev/ttyUSB*` to see what is available
-      - `<dn>` is typically '1' if a single `FT2232HQ` based boardis connected, like a arty, basys3, or nexys4.
-Initially two ttyUSB devices show up, the lower is for FPGA config and will disappear when Vivado hardware server is used once.
+      - `<dn>` is typically '1' if a single `FT2232HQ` based board is connected, like an Arty, Basys3, or Nexys4.
+Initially two ttyUSB devices show up, the lower is for FPGA configuration and will disappear when the Vivado hardware server is used once.
 The upper provides the data connection.
       - `<dn>` is typically '0' if only a single USB-RS232 cable is connected

      - on LED display